Home Buying

 They need to work out if you can afford to pay - or service, your home loan repayments.
 Your serviceability is calculated by subtracting all your monthly expenses/outgoings/debts from your monthly income, and adding a monthly mortgage payment in.

-To qualify for a home loan you will also need to provide proof confirming your income, identity and what assets you own.
+To qualify for a home loan, you will also need to provide proof confirming your income, identity and what assets you own.
 This includes current payslips, account statements and details of any other loans, debts and credit cards you may have.

 You can use our online calculator to work out how much you could borrow.